GordianDotNet/VSMonoDebugger/README.md

 > Menu "Mono"/"Deploy and Debug (SSH)"

+### Attach to mono debugger (without SSH)
+You can debug a mono process that is already waiting for a debugger.
+SSH is not necessary.
+Only one TCP connection is required.
+The mono process must be started manually with the necessary arguments.

+> Menu "Mono"/"Attach to mono debugger (without SSH)"

+### Build Startup Project with MDB Files
+You can build the startup project and all dependent projects.
+Additionally the mdb files are created.
+This is necessary for the support "Attach to mono debugger (without SSH)", because the mdb files must be present in every output directory of dependent projects.

+> Menu "Mono"/"Build Startup Project with MDB Files"

 # Known Issues

 - [ ] Support prerequisite Microsoft.VisualStudio.Component.MonoDebugger without copying the dlls
 - [ ] Support settings in an [Options Page](https://msdn.microsoft.com/en-us/library/bb166195.aspx)
 - [ ] Not all project types are supported (startup project must be set)
 - [ ] Code has to be refactored for better error logging
+- [ ] Why can't the Mono.Cecil.Pdb.NativePdbReaderProvider type be found in Visual Studio to support pdb files?

 # Solved Issues

 - [x] Script to stop running mono debug process has dependencies (workaround depends on installed packages)
+- [x] Support break points in referenced projects. *.mdb files are searched locally in each output directory, so we need mdb files in each project output directory (see Mono.Cecil.Cil.DefaultSymbolReaderProvider.GetSymbolReader()).

 ###### Suported since version 0.7.5 via "custom debug scripts"

 # Version History

+## 0.7.6
+**2018-08-25**

+- [x] Bugfix: Support break points in referenced projects. *.mdb files are searched locally in each output directory, so we need mdb files in each project output directory.
+- [x] Feature: Build only startup project instead of whole solution and show error window automatically
+- [x] Feature: Add new menu item "Attach to mono debugger (without SSH)"
+- [x] Feature: Add new menu item "Build Startup Project with MDB Files"

 ## 0.7.5
 **2018-07-11**